Board of Registrars

 Voter registration forms may be found at the office of the Board of Registrars, the satellite licensing offices located in Inverness and Pelham, or any public library in the state.

 Applications should be sent to the Shelby County Board of Registrars.

 Name / Address Change

 When moving from one county to another within the state, voter registration does not transfer.
 A new registration is required.
-A completed registration form should be forwarded to the new county.
+Voter registration changes may be updated by going to www.alabamavotes.gov.

 An eligible voter must:

 - Not be barred from voting by reason of a disqualifying felony conviction

 - Not be judged "mentally incompetent" in a court of law